eiffel-community/eiffel-intelligence/wiki/markdown/Testing.md

 ## Running integration test

-To run the integration test an instance of RabbtitMQ, MongoDB and Event Repository must be up, running and accessible from the machine where the test is started, often localhost.
+To run the integration test an instance of RabbitMQ, MongoDB and Event Repository must be up, running and accessible from the machine where the test is started, often localhost.

 The default port for: